jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

 how to run the tests automatically
 =====================================================================================================

-I can use `pytest-watch`_ to run tests automatically.
+I can use `pytest-watcher`_ to run tests automatically.
 It is a `Python program`_ that automatically runs pytest_ any time a Python_ file_ changes in the folder_ it is looking at, this means it will run the tests for me every time I make a change.

 pytest_ is a `Python package`_ like unittest_, it is not part of the `Python standard library`_